Lifka/hacking-resources/README.md

  * [Autopsy](https://www.autopsy.com/): Autopsy® is the premier end-to-end open source digital forensics platform.
 Built by Basis Technology with the core features you expect in commercial forensic tools, Autopsy is a fast, thorough, and efficient hard drive investigation solution that evolves with your needs.
  * [Volatility](https://github.com/volatilityfoundation/volatility): An advanced memory forensics framework.

+### Phising

+ * [ShellPhish](https://github.com/suljot/shellphish): Phishing Tool for Instagram, Facebook, Twitter, Snapchat, Github.

+### Social engineering
+* [avatarify](https://github.com/alievk/avatarify): Avatars for Zoom, Skype and other video-conferencing apps.

 ## OS distributions / Virtual machines

 ### OS distributions
  * [BlackArch Linux](https://blackarch.org/): BlackArch Linux is an Arch Linux-based penetration testing distribution for penetration testers and security researchers.
  * [HoneyDrive](https://sourceforge.net/projects/honeydrive/): HoneyDrive is the premier honeypot Linux distro.
 It is a virtual appliance (OVA) with Xubuntu Desktop 12.04.4 LTS edition installed.
 It contains over 10 pre-installed and pre-configured honeypot software packages such as Kippo SSH honeypot, Dionaea and Amun malware honeypots, Honeyd low-interaction honeypot, Glastopf web honeypot and Wordpot, Conpot SCADA/ICS honeypot, Thug and PhoneyC honeyclients and more.
 Additionally it includes many useful pre-configured scripts and utilities to analyze, visualize and process the data it can capture, such as Kippo-Graph, Honeyd-Viz, DionaeaFR, an ELK stack and much more.
 Lastly, almost 90 well-known malware analysis, forensics and network monitoring related tools are also present in the distribution.
+ * [HuronOsint](https://github.com/HuronOsint/OsintDistro): Linux Distrubition for Osint (version 1.0).
+In Huron you will find fundamental tools like Maltego or Recon-NG ready to be used or, at least, after a minimum configuration process, a multitude of links to specialized search engines like Shodan, social networks, language tools, SW for image data processing and extraction (ExifTools), tools for the creation of idea maps, user name checkers, email anonymizers...
+But also tools that allow you to carry out research tasks safely (tracking blockers, Tor browser...) or assist you in the creation of reports and visualization of multimedia material.
+Translated with www.DeepL.com/Translator (free version)
  * [Kali Linux](https://www.kali.org/): The Most Advanced Penetration Testing Distribution.
  * [Parrot OS](https://www.parrotsec.org/): Is a GNU/Linux distribution based on Debian and designed with Security and Privacy in mind.
 It includes a full portable laboratory for all kinds of cyber security operations, from pentesting to digital forensics and reverse engineering, but it also includes everything needed to develop your own software or keep your data secure.
  * [Security Onion 2](https://securityonionsolutions.com/software/): Security Onion is a free and open source Linux distribution for threat hunting, enterprise security monitoring, and log management.
 The easy-to-use Setup wizard allows you to build an army of distributed sensors for your enterprise in minutes!
 Security Onion includes Elasticsearch, Logstash, Kibana, Suricata, Zeek (formerly known as Bro), Wazuh, Stenographer, TheHive, Cortex, CyberChef, NetworkMiner, and many other security tools.